cs198/codepuppy/_posts/people/2014-01-06-get-people-course-terms.md

 ---
 category: People
-path: '/people/[:id]/course_terms'
+path: '/people/[:id]/courses'
-title: 'Get course terms'
+title: 'Get courses by person'
 type: 'GET'

 layout: nil
 ---

-Retrieve course terms (like CS106A winter) that a person is a student in.
+Retrieve course offerings (like CS106A winter) for which a person is a student, leader, or admin.

 ## Request